The most and least productive apps of 2024—how do you compare?

 That’s why in DeskTime, managers can label apps and websites as productive, neutral, or unproductive according to how they’re perceived in their line of work.

-A classic example is that Facebook and YouTube won’t be unproductive apps for a social media manager.
-However, for most users, apps like WhatsApp, YouTube, and Netflix are distractions, not work.
-Despite that, their heavy usage during work hours remains unwavering over the years – as you’ll see in this article.
+A classic example is that Facebook and YouTube might count as productive apps for a social media manager.
+Whereas apps like WhatsApp, YouTube, and Netflix are distractions, not work—for virtually everyone.
+Despite that, their heavy usage during work hours remains unwavering over the years.

 Want to get the most out of your time?